Qiu-IT/Algorithm-Training-by-Leetcode/README.md

 ### Algorithm-Training-by-Leetcode

-My solution of Algorithm in JS for your next step to understand how to code in Front-end/Back-end with js.
+My solution of Algorithm in JS for next step to understand how to code in Front-end/Back-end with js.